English football league system

 The exact number of clubs varies from year to year as clubs join and leave leagues, merge, or fold altogether, but an estimated average of 15 clubs per division implies that more than 7,000 teams of nearly 5,300 clubs are members of a league in the English men's football league system.

-As there are no official definitions of any level below 11, any references to the structure at level 12 and below should not be regarded as definitive.
+The pyramid for women's football in England runs separately into ten tiers.
+There are no official definitions of any level below 11 for men or below 10 for women.
+Any references to the structure at lower levels should not be regarded as definitive.

-The pyramid for women's football in England runs separately to ten tiers and some England-based men's clubs play outside the English football league system.
+Some England-based men's clubs play outside the English football league system.

 History

 The world's first association football league, named simply The Football League, was created in 1888 by Aston Villa's club director William McGregor.
 It was dominated by those clubs who had supported professionalism.
 The twelve founding members were six from Lancashire (Accrington, Blackburn Rovers, Burnley, Bolton Wanderers, Everton and Preston North End) and six from the Midlands (Aston Villa, Derby County, Notts County, Stoke, West Bromwich Albion and Wolverhampton Wanderers).